ManasPecenek/ubuntu/dind/Readme.md

 # How to run these images:

-## First check your architecture with `dpkg --print-architecture`.
+## First check your architecture with `dpkg --print-architecture` or `uname -m`.
 If your architecture is amd64:

 ```
 docker run -dt --name ubuntu-dind --privileged petschenek/ubuntu-20.04-dind:amd64-v1.0